MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 Setup a VEE Port for Tests
 --------------------------

-Before running tests, a target VEE Port must be configured.
+Before running tests, a VEE Port must be configured.

 Execution in SDK
 ~~~~~~~~~~~~~~~~

-In order to execute the Test Suite in the SDK, a target VEE Port must be configured in the SDK workspace.
+In order to execute the Test Suite in the SDK, a VEE Port must be configured in the SDK workspace.
 The following steps assume that a VEE Port has been previously imported into the SDK Repository or available in the workspace:

 - Go to :guilabel:`Window` > :guilabel:`Preferences` > :guilabel:`MicroEJ` > :guilabel:`Platforms` (or :guilabel:`Platforms in workspace`).